aashikauppala/BAE-305-lab2/README.md

 |$R_3$|  6.129  |
 |Total|  10.002 |

-1.24 mA is the current.
-Interrupted the circuit by disconnecting the positive end from the voltage power and connecting the multimeter between a resistor and the voltage.
+Measured Current
+1.24 mA is the current across the circuit.

 ## Discussion